vishesharma20/doc-intelligence/README.md

 ## Notes

-This project was built to explore multi-agent orchestration patterns — specifically, having one agent review and trigger retries on another agent's output, rather than a single linear pipeline.
+This project was built to explore multi-agent orchestration patterns, specifically, having one agent review and trigger retries on another agent's output, rather than a single linear pipeline.